Walpro/CarND-Traffic-Sign-Classifier/writeup.md

 I have also normalized the image data to reduce the fluctuation of the input and to get more plausible values in the caculation of the gradiant.

-I used the Lenet5 convulutional neural network
-My final model consisted of the following layers:
+the selected architecture I used the Lenet5 convulutional neural network My final model consisted of the following layers:

 | Layer         		|     Description	        					|